dtcosta/Social_Media_Stocks/README.md

 access_token = "Enter it here"
 access_token_secret = "Enter it here"
 ```
+Once you have that set up you are going to need python.
+This can be done by going to the [python](https://www.python.org/downloads/) website if you don't have it.

+I am using a jupyter notebook in an anaconda environment.
+If you do not have anaconda, check the [Anaconda installation documentation.](https://docs.anaconda.com/anaconda/install/) I also downloaded all the pips in a conda environment.
+If you don't have and environment set up in conda, follow the commands/instructions below.

 Python package downloads:

 ```

 pip install tweepy
 pip install yfinance
 pip install -U python-dotenv